 Many universities in Canada cover the most common needs such as vision impairments, mobility difficulties, medical disabilities, hearing impairments, learning disabilities, as well as attention deficit disorder.

 What is also important to note is that each fall in the majority of schools, a peer student orientation program is held, for the new or returning students.
-Informing the students for the accommodations, note-taking, and tutoring programs that are available for disabled students in Canada, this orientation aims to create a welcoming, comfortable, and accessible environment for students with disabilities.
+Informing the students for the accommodations, note-taking, and tutoring programs that are available for student with disabilities in Canada, this orientation aims to create a welcoming, comfortable, and accessible environment for students with disabilities.

 University of Toronto